yii2tech/ar-dynattribute/README.md

 It is acceptable only for the attributes, which are directly set and read for single record only, and never used for the filter queries.

+> Tip: you may store dynamic attributes into 'JSON' type column instead of plain text, in case you are using modern DBMS with built-in JSON support (e.g. MySQL >= 5.5 or PostgreSQL), however, you will have to deal with possible search condition composition on your own - this extension does not provide explicit support for it.

 This extension provides [[\yii2tech\ar\dynattribute\DynamicAttributeBehavior]] ActiveRecord behavior for the dynamic attributes support.
 For example: